saketkc/pysradb/README.rst

 Downloading a subset of experiments
 ===================================

+Often, you need to process only a smaller set of samples from a project (SRP).
+Consider this project which has data spanning four assays.

 .. code-block:: python

    df = db.sra_metadata('SRP000941')
    print(df.library_strategy.unique())
    ['ChIP-Seq' 'Bisulfite-Seq' 'RNA-Seq' 'WGS' 'OTHER']

+But, you might be only interested in analyzing the `RNA-seq` samples and would just want to download that subset.
+This is simple using `pysradb` since the metadata can be subset just as you would subset a dataframe in pandas.

 .. code-block:: python